Probiotic Foods For Kids: What Parents Need To Know

 • Apples

-Top tips for encouraging good gut health in kids
+My top tips for good gut health in kids

-Including plenty of fibre in your child’s diet is really important for gut health - which ideally means plenty of wholegrain breads and cereals, fruit and veg, nuts, seeds and legumes, but even if all you can do is switch to a high fibre white bread, it’s a great start!
+Including plenty of fiber in your child’s diet is really important for gut health - which ideally means plenty of wholegrain breads and cereals, fruit and veg, nuts, seeds and legumes, but even if all you can do is switch to a high fiber white bread, it’s a great start!

-Just make sure that you don’t overdo it, as there is such a thing as too much fibre, especially for kids.
+Just make sure that you don’t overdo it, as there is such a thing as too much fiber, especially for kids.

 See the above ‘probiotic foods for kids’ section for information on how to identify a probiotic food.